 Exemplary Practices for Teaching Young Dual Language Learners: In partnership with Dr. Mariela Páez (Boston College), this qualitative study explores how six community-nominated exemplary teachers across three types of preschool programs (public Pre-K, Head Start, and private preschool) tailor their teaching with young DLLs in mind.
 Read more here.

-PlayFutures Exploration: PlayFutures is an online community to promote learning through play around the globe.
-As a team member on a PlayFutures exploration, I collaborate with the teaching staff at a rural preschool in Kenya to promote play-based learning approaches for young children.
+PlayFutures Exploration: PlayFutures was an online community to promote learning through play around the globe.
+As a team member on a PlayFutures exploration, I collaborated with the teaching staff at a rural preschool in Kenya to promote play-based learning approaches for young children.
 Learn more here.